 Now, having determined that your loved one is in denial, how about some viable strategies to move beyond this barrier to treatment and recovery?

+Whether you are trying to help a husband with drug addiction, an alcoholic spouse, or are trying to help an addicted friend there are many ways you can go about this, but the first step is helping them recognize the problem.
 The inbuilt flaw of addiction denial is that, since it’s a subconscious mechanism, the person doesn’t know what they are doing.

 This doesn’t mean there are no solutions for overcoming this obstacle blocking the path to sobriety, though.

 Many of these methods will be poorly received, and they won’t all work for everyone.
-See which of the following might be fruitful for dealing with denial of addiction in your loved one.
+See which of the following might be fruitful for dealing with the denial of addiction in your loved one.